-We recommend you remain vigilant to the possibility of fraud by reviewing your financial account and payment card statements for any suspicious activity.
-You should immediately report any suspicious activity to your financial institution.
-As a precaution, we have secured the services of TransUnion® to offer you a complimentary one-year membership of TransUnion's myTrueIdentity.
-This product helps detect possible misuse of your information and provides you with identity protection support focused on immediate identification and resolution of identity theft. myTrueIdentity is completely free and enrolling in this program will not hurt your credit score.
-For more information on myTrueIdentity, including instructions on how to activate your complimentary one-year membership, as well as some additional steps you can take to protect your information, please see the pages that follow this letter.
+We have arranged for you to receive a complimentary one-year membership to TransUnion's® myTrueIdentity credit monitoring service.
+This product helps detect possible misuse of your information and provides you with identity protection services focused on immediate identification and resolution of identity theft. myTrueIdentity is completely free to you and enrolling in this program will not hurt your credit score.
+For more information on identity theft prevention and myTrueIdentity, including instructions on how to activate your complimentary one-year membership, as well as some additional steps you can take in response, please see the additional information provided in this letter.

-We deeply regret any inconvenience or concern this may cause you.
-To help prevent something like this from happening in the future, we have taken the Accellion FTA offline permanently.
-If you have any questions about this incident, please call 855-654-0483, Monday through Friday, between 9:00 a.m. and 9:00 p.m., Eastern Time.
+We regret any inconvenience or concern this incident may cause.
+To help further protect against an incident like this, we are taking steps to further enhance our existing security measures.
+If you have any questions, please call 855-728-0196, Monday through Friday, from 9:00 a.m. to 9:00 p.m.
+Eastern Time.